Secrets of Successful Savers

 - Pay yourself first.
 Saving money should always be a priority.
 So each pay period, pay yourself first by putting aside funds to save.
 And if you're fortunate enough to get a raise at work, instead of increasing your lifestyle or buying something you don't need, put the extra money in your Savings Account and live as though you never got the raise.

 - Develop a budget — and stick to it.
 Successful savers know how much money they have to save.
 To determine this, track your income and monthly expenses.
 If you have money left over, save it.

 - Avoid unnecessary debt.
 One of the biggest barriers for savers is debt accumulation.
 Try to minimize debt, particularly high-interest credit card debt.
-Remember a simple rule: if you can't afford to pay for something in cash, don't buy it.

 - Pay attention to fees.
 Are you paying too much for your gym membership or for your checking account?
 Take the time to understand the fees and find out how you can reduce or waive them.
 Also, be sure to pay your bills on time so you don't incur costly late fees.